tynrare/webpack-template/README.md

 How to add new case:
  - Create file `./src/test/manual/*.mtest.js`
- - Add new require entry in `/src/test/manual.js::getTestsCasesList` function
+ - Add new require entry in `/src/test/manual.js::testCasesList`

 === Auto tests